Impacts and comparisons of pruning and sanding on cranberry uprights and yield production

 Treatments (pruning and nitrogen rates) were applied by the grower.

-Baseline and post-treatment upright samples were collected from 2 sites by research personnel.
+Baseline (spring, initial year only) and post-treatment (late summer) upright samples were collected from two sites by UMass research personnel in 2003 (1 site), 2004 and 2005 (two sites).

-One site was dropped from the study in 2003.
-This is certainly an unfortunate event as we lost one year of data.
-However, the site was quite compromised by poison ivy infestation and may have affected treatment results.
+The fist Carver site was dropped from the study in 2003.
+This is certainly an unfortunate event as we lost the opportunity to evaluate two sites for 3 years post-treatment.
+However, the dropped site was quite compromised by poison ivy infestation and the weed pressure may have affected treatment results.
 The grower assigned a new site to the project in 2004.
-Two years of data have been collected for the Rochester site.
+Three years of data have been collected for the Rochester site and two years of data for the new Carver site.

 Impacts and Contributions/Outcomes